WingZLeung/TTDS/README.md

 Text-to-dysarthric speech (TTDS) synthesis.
 An implementation to train the Grad-TTS model with the TORGO database.

 ## Dataset:
 - download and pre-process TORGO.
 Including filtering corrupt or empty audio files, inaccurate transcripts, and audio with no transcript.
-Also correction of transcripts (e.g. from provided instruction to actual words read aloud)
+Also correction of transcripts (e.g. from provided instruction to actual words read aloud).
+Criteria for pre-processing filtering can be changed, but requires changes to the prepare_TORGO.py file (see comments in file).
 - create csv manifest
 - create random data split
 - create filelists and config files to train Grad-TTS